|Price: $375 (Early Registrant Price $350)

-5. Describe treatment applications, case studies, practical strategies for immediate clinical use, and resources for further training/certification in this area of practice
+5) Participants will be able to describe treatment applications, case studies, practical strategies for immediate clinical use, and resources for further training/certification in this area of practice.

 We always want to hear from those interested in hosting our courses.
 We work with healthcare organizations of all types, sizes, and locations.
 Please, Contact us about Hosting Biofeedback for Pelvic Muscle Dysfunction or any other course!